-Pecado Bueno has expanded to four locations around Seattle and the Eastside, offering high-quality taqueria fare in casual, family-friendly settings.
+Pecado Bueno has high-quality taqueria fare in casual, family-friendly settings (Fremont and Eastlake).
 The complimentary chips and salsa bar keep hungry kids going until their food arrives, and the spacious patios and cozy fire pits are perfect spots to kick back on warmer evenings.
 A bonus feel-good factor: Pecado Bueno is heavily involved in the community, having donated more than $600,000 to neighborhood schools and local charities.

 PHOTO: JOSHUA HUSTON

 Tacos Chukis has long served Seattlites what many consider the best tacos in town from a tiny, elusive location on Capitol Hill.
 Lucky for us, they’ve recently expanded to more spacious, family-friendly spaces in Beacon Hill and South Lake Union, where it’s much easier to bring the kids for a taco fix.
 The al pastor is a house favorite — sweet slices of grilled pineapple play off smoky grilled pork — and don’t forget to top it with a dollop of housemade guacamole.
 Locations in Central District, Beacon Hill, South Lake Union and Capitol Hill.

 Georgetown’s Fonda La Catrina offers contemporary spins on authentic Mexican food in a funky, eclectic setting.
 Their vegetarian options are a particular draw, and the popular weekend brunch is always packed with hungry families.
 The extensive menu begs for multiple visits; don’t miss their weekday happy hour from 3-6 pm, where crispy tostadas appeal to emerging palates as parents enjoy an excellent house margarita.
 5907 Airport Way S.